pinobatch/numism/docs/nes_coins.md

 Coin list
 ---------
-A preliminary list for stages 1 and 2 is complete.
+Stage 1 (No$nes) is in progress.
+Afterward comes NESticle time.

 1. Reading $20E0,X with X=$22 does dummy read from $2002 (PPU status)
    then reads $2102 bit 7 false
 2. Writing $00 to $4017 (APU length counter) sets bit 6 of $4015
    (APU status) 1/60 second later
-3.
+3. Note on pulse 1 sets $4015 bit 0; length counter expiry clears it
 4. Branching between $FFxx and $00xx wraps correctly
+   (Half of this coin freezes in PocketNES; the other half crashes No$nes.
+Further testing may be needed.)
 5. Sprite at Y=$FF (vertically off screen) doesn't trigger sprite 0 hit
 6. Sprite 0 hit triggers in all four flip states